 The Company owns 100% of the exploration rights for gold, silver, zinc, copper and all associated minerals on the Neita Property in the northwestern Dominican Republic, as well as a sole and exclusive option for the commercial mining of the mineral deposits, subject to a new license renewal.
 In March 2012, Unigold's license was renewed until 2015.
 In 2015, the Company applied for and was granted a one-year license extension as permitted under Dominican law.
 Subsequent to December 31, 2015, Unigold was granted an additional one-year extension in February 2016.
-During the year ended December 31, 2016, \$143,726 (2015 - \$187,171) of amortization was capitalized to exploration and evaluation assets and \$154,062 (2015 - \$19,595) of non-cash share-based expenses were capitalized to exploration and evaluation assets.
+During the year ended December 31, 2017, \$112,168 (2016 - \$143,726) of amortization was capitalized to exploration and evaluation assets and \$nil (2016 - \$154,062) of non-cash share-based expenses were capitalized to exploration and evaluation assets.
 See Note 16(g) regarding net smelter return commitment.

-As at April 13, 2017, the concession is expired but, pertaining to the prerogatives set forth by Article 16 of the Mining Law Application Rules, management understands that the exclusive right of the concession area is protected by the application of a new exploration concession, which was duly filed by the Company on November 26th, 2016.
-As at April 13, 2017, the Dominican Republic General Mines Direction is analyzing the exploration concession application.
+The concession expired on March 7, 2017, but, pertaining to the prerogatives set forth by Article 16 of the Mining Law Application Rules, management understands that the exclusive right of the concession area is protected by the application of a new exploration concession, which was duly filed by the Company on November 26, 2016.
+As at April 18, 2018, the Ministry of Energy and Mines is analyzing the exploration concession application and no final decision has been received by the Company.
 To the knowledge of management, there are no technical issues that would justify the denial of the application.
+If the concession renewal were not approved, the Company's exploration properties and exploration and evaluation assets may be impaired.